 Socialism on Film is an impressive collection of documentaries, newsreels and features that reveals the world as seen by Soviet, Chinese, Vietnamese, East European, British and Latin American filmmakers.
 It ranges from the early twentieth century to the 1980s and examines the themes of War & Revolution, News & Current Affairs plus Culture & Society.
 The whole spectrum of socialist life is here on film.

-Sourced from the British Film Institute (BFI) archives, this project makes available the superb ETV-Plato Films collection put together by the British communist Stanley Forman in the years after the Second World War.
-This is a collection of films produced almost exclusively in the communist world and then versioned into English for distribution in the West.
-All the films in this collection have been digitised from the original 16mm and 35mm film reels.
+Sourced from the archives of the British Film Institute (BFI), this resource makes available the superb ETV-Plato Films collection amassed by British communist Stanley Forman in the years following the Second World War.
+The collection consists of films produced almost exclusively in the communist world and later versioned into English for distribution in the West.
+All the films included in this resource have been digitised from the original 16mm and 35mm film reels.

-Socialism on Film documents the communist world from the Russian Revolution until the 1980s.
-The digitised film covers all aspects of socialist life from society, war, culture, the Cold War, memory and contemporaneous views on current affairs.
+Socialism on Film documents the communist world from the Russian Revolution through to the late 1980s.
+The digitised films cover all aspects of the socialist experience from everyday life and society to culture, the Cold War, memory and current affairs.
 Footage includes documentaries, newsreels and feature films.
 Geographically the films deal with the Soviet Union alongside significant groupings of material on Vietnam, China, Korea, the German Democratic Republic and Eastern Europe, Britain, Spain, Latin America and Cuba.

-In the archive many of the titles have multiple copies, versions and reels that can sometimes differ slightly in content and condition (the age and state of some reels makes digitisation impossible); for each film published the BFI National Archive film archivists have painstakingly and expertly found the most complete version of each title in the best condition to prepare for digitisation.
+In the archive many of the titles have multiple copies, versions and reels that can sometimes differ slightly in content and condition.
+Age and the degraded quality of some reels has made digitisation impossible in a small number of cases.
+For each title published here, the BFI National Archive film archivists have painstakingly and expertly identified the most complete version in the best possible condition to prepare for digitisation.

 Over 2,000 titles have been digitised and published across three modules: